azurecitadel/azurecitadel/content/marketplace/vmoffer/vmoffer-vm.md

 Until recently, the only option was to create an unmanaged VHD and generate a SAS token to grant access to the VHD to Partner Center.
 This SAS token is provided as part of the technical requirements of the offer listing in Partner Center.

-The preferred option now is to use a Shared Image Gallery to make the VM image available.
+The preferred option now is to use a **Shared Image Gallery** to make the VM image available.
 Again the Image details are entered as part of the technical requirements of the offer listing in Partner Center.

-Most of the process for creating the VM is the same - expand the relevant section - but unless there is a specific reason to use the SAS Token approach, the Shared Image Gallery is recommended.
+Most of the process for creating the VM is the same - expand the relevant section.

+> Note: Unless there is a specific reason to use the SAS Token approach, **the Shared Image Gallery is recommended.**

 ## Create a VM using the Azure CLI